-

 Mask-Fit Insurance

-It only takes a few minutes to clean your mask:-
+It only takes a few minutes:-

-- Unplug your device
+- Unplug your device and disconnect the mask.

 For more information on solving mask leaks – check out our comprehensive guide.